moay/distributed-systems-rd/readme.md

 ## Useful commands

 When running via docker, supervisord will make sure that the necessary consumers are running and consuming the messages that are floating around.
-These commands can of course be executed manually (stop supervisord before doing so), here is a quick reference:
+These commands can of course be executed manually (before manually consuming the messages, stopping supervisord might be a good idea), here is a quick reference:

 ### Order microservice